Skip to main content

 SHOWCASE_TudorRedo7There were numerous issues with plaster and studs.
 “Back in the old days,” Wingfield explained, “Everything was plaster.
 It didn’t matter if one stud bowed out like this and one bowed in like that.”
 He explained that builders of that era could straighten walls out with ever-forgiving plaster and it would look fine.
 Modern plasterboard and drywall technologies, however, require uniformity and precision in stud placement.
 Wingfield and Burton had to straighten all the walls in the house, a gargantuan task.

 The original kitchen was small and not functional for the Johnson family’s lifestyle.
 Suzanne and her design team imagined a wide-open, bright-white kitchen and living area that would span the house from front to back, but Wingfield and Burton discovered that, in an earlier kitchen renovation, a lode-bearing wall had been removed, resulting in a nearly three-inch sag throughout the house.
 As Wingfield recalls, “We had to come in with a steel beam that would, literally, lift the whole house three inches.”
-A steel I-beam we got from steel distributors, the length of the kitchen, arrived on a long trailer and its installation was an engineering feat in itself.
+A steel I-beam, the length of the kitchen, arrived on a long trailer and its installation was an engineering feat in itself.

 SHOWCASE_TudorRedo5